Daniel Te'o-Nesheim: Later life and death

 Following his playing days, Te'o-Nesheim became an assistant coach for two years at his high school, Hawaii Preparatory Academy, before becoming the head coach in 2017.
 Te'o-Nesheim died at the age of 30 on October 29, 2017.
 He died after a night of drinking at a friend's house, with a mixture of pills and alcohol in his system, the local medical examiner told The Seattle Times.
 Te'o-Nesheim's family donated his brain to the Boston University School of Medicine, where doctors determined that he had been suffering from chronic traumatic encephalopathy.
+He is one of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.